“Far away in northwestern Montana, hidden from view by clustering mountain-peaks, lies an unmapped corner — the Crown of the Continent.”

-Glacier National Park in Montana, deemed “America’s Switzerland”, covers almost 1,600 square miles that are filled with pristine forests, alpine meadows, rugged mountains, waterfalls, and spectacular lakes.
-Here, may be seen, in all the majesty of their rock-bound settings, the remnants of the massive ice sheets that played a big part in shaping the surface of the earth millions of years ago.
+Glacier National Park in Montana deemed, “America’s Switzerland,” covers almost 1,600 square miles filled with pristine forests, alpine meadows, rugged mountains, waterfalls, and spectacular lakes.
+Here may be seen, in all the majesty of their rock-bound settings, the remnants of the massive ice sheets that played a big part in shaping the surface of the earth millions of years ago.
 Not one or two, but 25 of them are clinging to the sides and ridges of the Continental Divide.
-Within the park are more rugged mountain peaks, glaciers, picturesque lakes, more streams and waterfalls than exist anywhere else in America in so condensed an area.
+Within the park are more rugged mountain peaks, glaciers, picturesque lakes, streams, and waterfalls than anywhere else in America in so condensed an area.

-Within the park, physical evidence of human use dates back more than 10,000 years when Native American tribes utilized the area for hunting, fishing, ceremonies, and gathered plants and berries.
-When the first white explorers began arriving in the region, the Blackfoot controlled the prairies on the east side of Glacier, while the Salish, Pend d’Oreille, and Kootenai lived in the more forested west side.
+Within the park, physical evidence of human use dates back more than 10,000 years, when Native American tribes utilized the area for hunting, fishing, ceremonies, and gathering plants and berries.
+When the first white explorers began arriving in the region, the Blackfoot controlled the prairies on the east side of Glacier, while the Salish, Pend d’Oreille, and Kootenai lived on the more forested west side.
 The Indians also traveled east of the mountains to hunt buffalo.

 The Kootenai Indians call Lake McDonald “The Place Where They Dance.”
 Since time immemorial, the Kootenai had returned to the foot of the lake to dance and sing songs.
 Here, they received help and guidance from different spirits.

-Explorations to the area by white trappers began in the late 1700s and by the turn of the century, French, English, and Spanish trappers came in search of beaver and other pelts.
+White trappers’ exploration of the area began in the late 1700s, and by the turn of the century, French, English, and Spanish trappers searched for beaver and other pelts.
 They also traded with the local tribal communities.
-In 1806, the Lewis and Clark Expedition came within 50 miles of the area that is now the park.
+In 1806, the Lewis and Clark Expedition came within 50 miles of the park’s area.